Zucchini Carrot Bread

 For the complete recipe and measurements, scroll to the recipe card at the bottom of this post.

-Step 1: Preheat the oven to 350°F and move the baking rack to the center of the oven.
-Grease a loaf pan with non-stick cooking spray or softened butter.
+Prepare: Preheat the oven to 350°F and move the rack to the center.
+Grease a loaf pan with nonstick cooking spray or softened butter.

 An overhead photo of wet ingredients for zucchini carrot bread in a clear mixing bowl.